 For over 30 years, Jane worked in the IT channel as an entrepreneur as a partner and COO of Heartland Technology Solutions, a regional business networking firm with offices in five states.
 She became recognized as one of the most influential and powerful women in the IT channel.
 Known for her channel advocacy , leadership and gentle approach to building a successful business, Jane served on a number of industry and vendor boards until the sale of HTS in 2012.

 Since that time, Jane has consulted on projects around long-term recovery, resilience and as a facilitator as the principal of InsightFive22.
+She has also been an instructor for FEMA for classes based on community long-term recovery.

 Recognition and Awards